raj-gun/NonSysID/README.md

 ### Examples
 - Basic use of identifying a SISO NARX model from real data, see the example in `Examples/Electro-mecahnical system`.
-- An example of how to identify a MISO NARX model is show in `Examples/Hystersis_model_MISO`.
+- An example of identifying a MISO NARX model is shown in `Examples/Hystersis_model_MISO`.

 ## Paper